 Other MOOC resources

 Free online finance courses can be found in other corners of the internet as well.
-Other MOOC providers include MRUniversity, edX, Stanford OpenEdx, FutureLearn, and Open2Study, just to name a few.
+Other massive open online course (MOOC) providers include MRUniversity, TedX, Stanford OpenEdx, FutureLearn, and Open2Study, just to name a few.

 Class Central provides a comprehensive directory of free finance MOOCs featuring courses from all of these providers as well as Coursera.
 Always be sure to check out the MOOC provider’s credentials before you enroll in an online course.
 Are the company or professor providing the coursework considered a credible source?
 What are their credentials?
 Some sort of certification from the course provider is also essential.